 Sydney Pubs and Restaurants You Should Visit

-By Alex Kallimanis: Sydney is Australia’s largest city, often serving as the initial point of entry for many visitors.
-The Sydney Opera House, built in 1973, is one of the world’s most iconic buildings.
-Set along Circular Quay, Sydney Harbour is one of the country’s most dramatically beautiful spots.
-Sydney is fashionable and offers many picturesque and historic places to enjoy drinks and a meal.
-Here are several fantastic Sydney pubs and restaurants you should visit.
+Sydney is Australia’s largest city, often serving as the initial point of entry for many visitors.
+The sail boat shaped Sydney Opera House, built in 1973, is one of the world’s most iconic buildings.
+Set along Circular Quay, Sydney Harbour features one of the country’s most dramatically beautiful backgrounds.
+Sydney is fashionable and offers many picturesque and historic places to savor meals and drinks.
+Here are several fantastic Sydney pubs and restaurants you should visit!

-Alex giving a thumbs up to the Sydney harbor bridge
+Alex giving a thumbs up to a beautiful Sydney harbor bridge view with a drink and a meal.

 Lord Nelson Brewery Hotel